neil-d-patel2/AI-Voice-Recognition-SARG-/README.md

 Ohtani singles on a line drive to left field.
 Ohtani to first.

+Addison singles on a line drive to left field, Ohtani to second, Addison to first.

-Ohtani to first is optional, but highly recommended.
+#### (Ohtani to first and Addison to first) are optional, but highly recommended.

 ## 📁 Project Structure